Kennedale, Texas: Education

 Kennedale is served by the Kennedale Independent School District.

 Trinity Valley Baptist Seminary and College, an Independent Baptist institution of higher learning, was established in Kennedale in 1960.

 Kennedale ISD has two elementary schools, one junior high, and one high school.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Kennedale has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Kennedale has a humid subtropical climate, Cfa on climate maps.

 Economy

 Top employers

-According to Kennedale's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Kennedale's 2024 Annual Comprehensive Financial Report, the top employers in the city are: